-- I. The change in a full-time student's schedule which results in reclassification to a part-time student. - II.
+I. The change in a full-time student's schedule which results in reclassification to a part-time student.

+- II.
 A change in a part-time student's schedule, which results in a class load of fewer hours. - III.
 Voluntary withdrawal from the College within the refund period. - IV.
 Cancellation of a program by the College. - V. Death of a student. - VI.
 Students administratively dismissed WILL NOT be eligible for refunds.

 Title IV financial aid students (i.e. Pell, SEOG) may be subject to Return of Title IV refund policies.
 State aid program recipients are subject to institutional refund policies.
-There is no refund of technology access fees, student activity fees, or special academic fees after classes have begun.